Naveenkumar-cmd/GroFresh/README.md

 # GROFRESH
-web application for grocery services built on html, css and javascript
+E-Commerce Web Store for grocery services built on HTML, CSS, and JavaScript.